People Share Their "Casually Calloused" Revenge Stories

 This was pure bluffing, Dante is non-aggressive and would probably run instead of fighting back if anyone threatened him, but the amount of fur makes him look bigger than what he truly is.

+Add this to his wolfish appearance, and you will understand why people get somewhat intimidated by him.
 The fact that the guy didn’t move and just opened his eyes wide open showed me he believed my lie.

 He kept rambling for about 5 minutes about that I was irresponsible, that we needed to stop them, etc, etc. until I said that if we both grab our dogs, it would be easier.
-He complied, and faster than you would think, we were able to separate the animals.

-Keep in mind, Dante is still neutered, and while he can have erections, doing the deal is not so easy.
+Keep in mind, Dante is still neutered, and while he can have *********, doing the deal is not so easy.
 Also, dog mating is not that fast.
 They normally do a lot of “fake” mounting before actually doing the real thing, so I am pretty sure we just interrupted their “foreplay.”

-But back to the story… The guy was obviously mad and threatened to sue me and said that I would pay if the b*tch got pregnant and some other things.
+But back to the story… The guy was obviously mad and threatened to sue me and said that I would pay if the **** got pregnant and some other things.

 I told him that my dog was fully neutered, so that was impossible and that if someone was getting in legal trouble was him because I had a video of him doing his forbidden exercise routine without any biosecurity.
-(After unleashing Dante, I recorded him on my phone.)

 This just made him angrier and made him throw an even bigger tantrum.
 I got tired of it and went my way while he kept insulting me.
 A really unfunny day at the park, but hey, at least Dante got a little action!”